 Again, the English is not as clear as the Greek ~

 The three English words “raised up with” is one word in the Greek, Strong’s G4891, συνήγειρεν/synēgeiren.
 Thayer’s Greek Lexicon states this to mean: to raise together, to cause to rise together; “to a new and blessed life devoted to God”.

-Paul is explaining that we are “saved” out of our sin-and-death in order to be raised together with Christ to devote ourselves to God; to live for HIM and not ourselves.
+Paul is explaining that we are “saved” out of our sin in order to be raised together with Christ to devote ourselves to God; to live for HIM and not ourselves.
 We have been raised with, made alive with Jesus, “saved” from our life of sin.

 If we’ve been “delivered” from our life of sin, can we continue in that sin and still look to be ‘raised up with/made alive with Jesus’?

 Now that we’ve accepted the offer of salvation from sin, is God okay with us going back to what Paul stated in verses 1-3, ‘G4043walking in our fleshly passions’ that is ‘now at work in the sons of disobedience’ like the rest of the world?